cypress-io/cypress/cypress/v1.0/documentation/1-Commands/7-clearCookies.md

 Clears all of the browser cookies.

-Cypress automatically invokes this command **between** each test to prevent state from building up.
+Cypress automatically invokes this command **before** each test to prevent state from building up.
 You shouldn't need to invoke this command unless you're using it to clear cookies inside a single test.

 | | |
 |--- | --- |